amitguptapc/amitguptapc/README.md

 # Hello, I'm Amit 👋

-🔭 I am currently working in Infosys as Digital Specialist Engineer as a backend Java developer.
+🔭 I am currently working in Infosys as a backend Java developer.
 I'm also passionate about Problem Solving and Optimizing, so I actively take part in Competitive Programming Challenges on various platforms like Codechef, Codeforces, etc.

 ## My Skillset comprises of :